sebastianscaini/A-Short-Date/README.md

-# A-Short-Date
+# Arduboy Visual Novel Demo
-A dating sim for Arduboy.
+A quick demo to showcase Visual Novel mechanics running on the Arduboy.